-Yes, the World of Hyatt Credit Card gives free nights every year, including one free night in a category 1-4 Hyatt property annually.
-Another way to earn a free night is by spending $15,000 on the World of Hyatt Credit Card in a year, starting and ending with your account anniversary.
+Yes, the Hyatt Credit Card gives free nights every year, including one free night in a category 1-4 Hyatt property annually.
+Another way to earn a free night is by spending $15,000 on the Hyatt Credit Card in a year, starting and ending with your account anniversary.
 You can always redeem your rewards points for free nights too, starting at 5,000 points for a standard room in a category 1 property.
-And the World of Hyatt Card makes it easy to rack up points: You earn 4 points for every $1 spent at Hyatt properties and 2 points per $1 spent at restaurants, on airlines, on gym memberships, and on transit (including rideshares).
-You’ll get 1 point for every other $1 spent.
+And the Hyatt Credit Card makes it easy to rack up points: You earn 4 points / $1 spent at Hyatt properties and 2 points/ $1 spent at restaurants, on airlines tickets purchased directly from the airlines, on gym memberships, and on transit (including rideshares).
+You’ll get 1 point / $1 spent on all other purchases.

-All World of Hyatt Credit Card holders automatically earn Discoverist status in the World of Hyatt Rewards Club.
+All Hyatt Credit Card holders automatically earn Discoverist status in the World of Hyatt Rewards Club.
 That gets you free breakfast (where available), late check-out/early check-in privileges, and preferred rooms (when available).
 Members also save 10% with member rates at Hyatt hotels.
-The World of Hyatt Credit Card’s annual fee is $95.
+The Hyatt Credit Card’s annual fee is $95.

 The other credit card by Hyatt - simply called the Hyatt Credit Card – isn’t open to new applicants, but it also gives one opportunity for a free night every year.
-The annual fee is $75, but if you don’t already have it, the World of Hyatt card is your only option.
+The annual fee is $75, but if you don’t already have it, the Hyatt Credit Card is your only option.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.